paradedb/paradedb/THANKYOU.md

 [Apache DataFusion](https://arrow.apache.org/datafusion/) is a very fast, extensible query engine for building high-quality data-centric systems in Rust, using the Apache Arrow in-memory format.
 ParadeDB uses Apache DataFusion to do vectorized query processing for columnar data.

+## Apache OpenDAL

+[Apache OpenDAL](https://opendal.apache.org/) offers a unified data access layer, empowering users to seamlessly and efficiently retrieve data from diverse storage services.
+ParadeDB uses Apache OpenDAL to do fast analytics from Postgres over data stored in various storage services, like S3, GCS, and more.

 ## Delta Rust

 [Delta Lake Rust](https://github.com/delta-io/delta-rs) is a Rust implementation of the Delta Lake transactional storage layer.
 ParadeDB uses Delta Rust implement ACID transactions over Parquet files.